 IP Litigation

-Effective Intellectual Property Litigators
+Effective Intellectual Property Dispute Resolution

 We have also negotiated licence and settlement agreements concluding a number of patent, trademark, copyright, industrial design and trade secret lawsuits and other disputes prior to reaching trial and in most cases prior to reaching discovery or even the commencement of a lawsuit.